-Current identification ecosystem is complex and full of middlemen.
-Also, service providers are investing billions in system and infrastructure to make them compliant with data security regulations.
+The current identification ecosystem is complex and full of middlemen.
+Also, service providers are investing billions in systems and infrastructure to make them compliant with data security regulations.

 However, as of today, the challenges still persist in managing a user’s identity, authentication, and authorization.

 In the year 2018, there was a massive data leak in Malaysia involving 46.2 million mobile users.

-And in 2019, over 220,000 organ donors’ personal details got leaked through government official databases in Malaysia.
+And in 2019, over 220,000 organ donors’ personal details leaked through government official databases in Malaysia.
 Wrong hands may have reached critical information like their personal details, identity card numbers, addresses, and mobile phone numbers.

 Data vulnerabilities have caused users to deal with identity theft and breaches.
 The bottom line is server-centric identity management model has deficiencies.

-We all know about Bitcoin, Ether and numerous other Cryptocurrencies.
+We all know about Bitcoin, Ether, and numerous other Cryptocurrencies.
 These cryptos enable people to anonymously execute reliable and safe digital payments and transactions.
-The underlying mechanism of these cryptocurrencies is the blockchain technology; a decentralized database.
+The underlying mechanism of these cryptocurrencies is blockchain technology; a decentralized database.
 It can record all transactions since their beginning.

 Contrary to a central network such as a bank or government, the entire network continuously verifies the integrity of those transactions.
 Subsequently, users don’t need to rely on a central entity.
 The guarantee of the security gets determined with the strength and computing potential of the entire network participating in the blockchain.

 Being an immutable distributed ledger, Blockchain verifies and ensures that the users, transactions, messages are valid.
 The authentication process gets conducted using smart contracts.
 A smart contract gets written and deployed to the blockchain.
-It self-governs itself within a set scope of actions, along with removing the need of a third-party for validation.
+It self-governs itself within a set scope of actions, along with removing the need for a third-party for validation.